bisnad/MotionContinuation/rnn_interactive/README.md

 ### OSC Communication

 The tool receives OSC messages that modify its behaviour.
 Some OSC messages initialise the model with a new input motion sequence.
 Other OSC messages alter the rotations of a single joint in the input motion sequence.
 Initialising the model with a new input motion sequence drastically changes the predicted motion continuation.
-Altering the rotations of a single joint only slightly influences the predicted motion continuation.
+Altering the rotation of a single joint only slightly influences the predicted motion continuation.

 The following OSC messages are received by the tool: